-The Certified Unified Program Agency (CUPA) is a fee offset program that protects public health and the environment from improper handling, storage, and disposal of hazardous materials.
+The Certified Unified Program Agency (CUPA) is a fee offset program that protects public health and the environment from improper handling. storage, and disposal of hazardous materials.

-Under state law, the Health Hazardous Materials Division (HHMD)/CUPA consolidates and coordinates the administrative requirements, permits, inspection, and enforcement activities for six environmental regulatory programs.
+Under state law, the Health Hazardous Materials Division (HHMD)/CUPA consolidates, coordinates, and maintains consistency of administrative requirements, permits, inspections, and enforcement activities for six environmental regulatory programs.